You’ve probably noticed. Leading a church is more confusing, frustrating, and complex than ever.

-Yes, groups ran in the background and a few other endeavors were tried, but for most churches, the innovation stopped.
+Yes, groups ran in the background, and a few other endeavors were attempted, but for most churches, the innovation stopped.

-It’s like the old obsession with church attendance has become the new obsession of content consumption.
+It’s like the old obsession with church attendance has become the new obsession with content consumption.

 The problems associated with that are many.

 First, people can get great content anywhere.
 So they do.